Distribution-Protocol/ERCProtocolDraft/README.md

 The reference implementation is given in  `../assets/eip-####/`.

 ## Security Considerations
 The current design permits the use of an external validator contract which may not implement secure logic and may potentially be malicious.
 The distributor contract could whitelist a subset of trusted validators.
-Moreover, an ERC721 contract may at the same time implement both the distributor and the validator interfaces.
+Moreover, an ERC721 contract may at the same time implement both the distributor and the validator interfaces to remove the dependency on external contracts.

 ## Copyright
 Copyright and related rights waived via [CC0 1.0](./LICENSE.md).